Home Your Neural Network Will Forget What It’s Learned

 To illustrate how EWC works, let’s say we are learning some classification task A, for which our network is learning a set of weights θ.
 There are, in fact, multiple configurations of θ that will yield good performance on A—a general ballpark of weights represented by the gray ellipse in the diagram above.
 Catastrophic forgetting occurs when the network moves on to learn a different task B associated with a different ballpark of weights—the cream ellipse—and its weights are consequently adjusted such that they fall outside the ballpark for good performance on A, as illustrated by the blue arrow.

 In EWC, a quadratic penalty is introduced to constrain the network parameters to stay within the low error region for task A when learning to perform B, depicted by the red arrow.
 The quadratic penalty acts as a “spring” of sorts to anchor the parameters to previously learned solutions, hence the name Elastic Weight Consolidation.
 The spring’s degree of elasticity, i.e. the degree of the quadratic penalty, differs between weights depending on how “important” the weights are determined to be for prior tasks.
-In the diagram, for example, task A’s 2D weight ellipsoid is longer along the x dimension than the y dimension, indicating the x weight is more important for A and thus will be afforded less elasticity than the weight when adjusting to learn B. Failing to make the spring adaptable in this way and applying the same elasticity coefficient to each weight would result in weights not very well suited to either task, as indicated by the green arrow in the diagram.
+In the diagram, for example, task A’s 2D weight ellipsoid is longer along the x dimension than the y dimension, indicating the x weight is more important for A and thus will be afforded less elasticity than the y weight when adjusting to learn B. Failing to make the spring adaptable in this way and applying the same elasticity coefficient to each weight would result in weights not very well suited to either task, as indicated by the green arrow in the diagram.

 The EWC model is trained on a sequence of tasks, each task consisting of a batch of data.
 A task is a fixed random shuffling of pixels in the handwritten MNIST digit images.
 Once the model trains on data for one task, it moves on to the batch for the next task and data for previous tasks is not encountered again, which allows testing of how well EWC “remembers” how to perform previously learned tasks.
-The following plot shows EWC’s test performance on a sequence of three tasks AB, and as it proceeds through training on them.
+The following plot shows EWC’s test performance on a sequence of three tasks A, B, and C as it proceeds through training on them.

 We can see how the performance of EWC remains fairly stable across previously learned tasks even as it learns new ones, as opposed to an approach that uses the same quadratic penalty for all weights (the green line) and one that doesn’t include a penalty at all, just using standard stochastic gradient descent (the blue line)—these both demonstrate catastrophic forgetting of task A, for example, as tasks B and C are learned.